-Indicators and Measures Monitor Increase the number of creative spaces available for working artists, creative and musicians.
+Indicators and Measures Monitor Increase the number of creative spaces available for working artists, creatives and musicians.
 Annually, via Council's Room to Create Program Employment and business growth in creative and cultural industries.
 Annually, using the Australian Business Register (ABR) and CLUE (if available) Increase in the number of visitors to Yarra for the purpose of engaging in creative and cultural activities.
 Annually, using visitor activity data published by Tourism Research Australia's (TRA) National and International Visitor Survey.
-Maintain existing and explore opportunities to increase the number of annual arts and cultural related events.
+Explore opportunities to increase, and maintain existing annual arts and culture related events.
 Annually, monitoring Council's calendar of events.